thoughtspot/thoughtspot.github.io/_end-user/pinboards/edit-the-layout-of-a-pinboard.md

      ![]({{ site.baseurl }}/images/click_pinboards_icon.png "Pinboards")

-2. On the pinboard list page, click the pinboard you would like to edit.
+2. On the pinboard list page, click the pinboard that contains the visualization you would like to delete.
-3. Click **Delete** under the drop-down menu of the visualization you would like to delete.
+3. Click the **Actions** button of the visualization you want to delete and select **Delete**.

      ![]({{ site.baseurl }}/images/detele_a_pinboard_visualization.png "Delete a visualization")

-4. Save your pinboard by clicking the three-dot **Actions** button and selecting **Save**.
+4. Save your pinboard by clicking the **Actions** button and selecting **Save**.

      ![]({{ site.baseurl }}/images/save_a_pinboard.png "Save your pinboard")